cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Linear interpolation with one point

-You can create linear interpolation for points to annotate a moving object:
+You can use linear interpolation for points to annotate a moving object:

 1. Before starting, you have to be sure that ``Points`` is selected.
 1. Linear interpolation works only with one point, so you need to set ``Poly Shapes Size``: 1.